Alston’s Poverty Report and the Class Project

 As Harvey argues, “Value is fixed by whatever price is realised in the market”, which puts the blame on the individual for not making it and training themselves to succeed in the current system rather than questioning what this value and price really means and the social impact this actually creates.
 On benefits?
 Your fault.
 Lost your home?
 Your fault.
 Can’t find a job?
 Your fault.
 The system is protected.

 The response to Alston’s report from Amber Rudd, the new Secretary of State for Work and Pensions?
 To attack it as “extraordinarily political” whilst denying the real stories and lives affected by this government’s cruel policies.
 But neoliberalism isn’t about about moralism, it’s about furthering the corporate, capital and financial interests of a few over the rest.
 And here again we can see what Harvey is talking about when discussing the increasing crisis of legitimately of neoliberalsm.
 However, the rise of ethno-nationalist protectionism, found in the arguments supporting Brexit for instance, show how this class project can adapt.
-These policies are forms of social control, repression, creating division and alienation whilst the media and political discourse help whip up the fear of the ‘other’ whether that be migrants, benefit claimants (as shown with Universal Credit) or the EU.
-But as Trump shows in the U.S, and Bolsonaro in Brazil with his inner circle stuffed of Chicago school economic thinkers, there are cracks and contradictions in neoliberalism, and people are mobilising against this political project.
+These policies are forms of social control, repression, creating division and alienation whilst the media and political discourse help whip up the fear of the ‘other’ whether that be migrants or benefit claimants (as shown with Universal Credit) etc. But as Trump shows in the U.S, and Bolsonaro in Brazil with his inner circle stuffed of Chicago school economic thinkers, there are cracks and contradictions in neoliberalism, and people are mobilising against this political project.